Umamaheshwar56/Telecom-Churn-Case-Study/README.md

 * There are different ways to define churn, such as:

-# Revenue Based Churn:
+Revenue Based Churn:

 * Customers who have not utilised any revenue-generating facilities such as mobile internet, outgoing calls, SMS etc. ie. they don’t generate revenue but use the services.

-# Usage-based churn:
+sage-based churn:

 * Customers who have not done any usage, either incoming or outgoing - in terms of calls, internet etc. over a period of time.